 President Priscilla Feral has presided since 1987 over the international non-profit animal advocacy organization, which places critical habitat, wildlife protection, veganism, environmental and animal rights issues at the core of animal advocacy.
-She has also serves as president of the San Antonio sanctuary Primarily Primates since 2007, which operates as a subsidiary of Friends of Animals.
+She also serves as president of the San Antonio sanctuary Primarily Primates since 2007, which operates as a subsidiary of Friends of Animals.
 As a food activist, she has authored three vegan cookbooks for Friends of Animals —Dining With Friends: The Art of North American Vegan Cuisine, The Best of Vegan Cooking and her most recent, For the Love of Dog Biscuits.
 Priscilla believes that social movements, where people work together to bring about positive change in a society, are both inspiring and powerful and that giving up is not an option.
 Priscilla can be reached at feral(at)friendsofanimals.org.

 Director of Operations Bob Orabona, who started as a volunteer, oversees day-to-day operations and the creation of strategies and policies for Friends of Animals.
 He became a vegan in 1980 and says his work here is the job of his dreams.
 With him every day at work are his rescue dogs, Papa, a bulldog and Harry, a black lab.
 Bob can be reached at admin(at)friendsofanimals.org.

-Development Director Dustin Rhodes started working at Friends of Animals in 2007 in the Washington, D.C. office.
+Vice President of Development Dustin Rhodes started working at Friends of Animals in 2007 in the Washington, D.C. office.
 His primary job is fundraising and donor relations, but he’s also a contributing writer to Action Line.
 His passions include: wild animals, hiking, vegan baking, dogs, capuchin monkeys, writing, modern dance (as spectator), bicycling (for fun) and eating (vegan, naturally).
 His favorite part of his job is getting to know our inspirational supporters — many of whom have been with Friends of Animals for decades.
 He now resides (again) in Asheville, North Carolina — a progressive, animal-loving community in the Blue Ridge mountains.
 Dustin can be reached at dustin(at)friendsofanimals.org.

-Editor Nicole Rivard started working at Friends of Animals in 2013.
+Editor-in-Chief; Media/Government Relations Nicole Rivard started working at Friends of Animals in 2013.
 She brings 18 years of journalism experience to FoA’s Action Line and to the front lines— protesting and documenting atrocities against animals exploited by the carriage horse, fur and hunting industries, as well as the Bureau of Land Management’s mismanagement of America’s wild horses.
 Nicole also helps direct FoA’s legislative outreach.
 She enjoys photography, wildlife watching and wild places.
 But her happiest place is with horses at the barn, her home away from home.
 Nicole lives in Connecticut with her rescued goldfish, Deniro and hopes to adopt a horse someday.
 She can be reached at nrivard(at)friendsofanimals.org.

 Accountant Bob Bock joined FoA in 2016 bringing with him 40 years of experience ranging from Fortune 500 companies to startups.
 He lives in Hamden, CT with two adopted dogs, Blue and Bear, who are his closest companions.